uayushdubey/prompt-version-control/README.md

 ### Version Layer

 Managed by `PromptRepo`.
 Handles commit, retrieval, locking, and log operations.
 All version IDs are auto-incremented and normalized.
+Versions may optionally include a `schema` field describing their input variables; `repo.get_schema(name, version)` retrieves it, returning an empty dict for versions committed without one.

+### Template Layer

+`utils/template.py` provides a minimal, dependency-free template system.
+It supports `{{variable_name}}` syntax with strict validation.
+Key functions:

+- `extract_variables(template)` — returns all variable names found in the template.
+- `validate_variables(template, variables)` — raises `TemplateError` if any required variables are missing.
+- `render_template(template, variables)` — validates and substitutes all variables.
+Missing variables raise an error; extra variables are ignored with a warning.

+The template layer is used by both `run` and `apply` before any provider call is made.

 ### Execution Layer